 Following are the DRO qualification requirements:

-Low income Under £15,000 in qualifying debt (note: not all types of debt qualify—see below) After paying regular household expenses, no more than £50 income remains Cannot own a vehicle with a value over £1,000 (unless adapted for a physical disability) Cannot own items of value or savings totaling more than £300 Must have lived, owned property, or had a business within Wales or England within the last three years.
+Low income Under £15,000 in qualifying debt (note: not all types of debt qualify—see below) After paying regular household expenses, no more than £50 income remains Cannot own a vehicle with a value over £1,000 (unless adapted for a physical disability) Cannot own items of value or savings totalling more than £300 Must have lived, owned property, or had business within Wales or England within the last three years.

 Who cannot get a DRO?